 8. Focus on the Heart of the Home – the Kitchen

 Only rarely is a complete remodel the best option.
 Before you commit to spending big bucks, start with an examination of your existing appliances, clean out the fridge, and eliminate unnecessary items on the counters and in the cabinets.
-Clean off the stove and range, and make sure there’s no food spashed on the cupboards and floor boards.
+Clean off the stove and range, and make sure there’s no food splashed on the cupboards and floor boards.
 Scrub the grout, and make sure the stainless steel is spotless.
 A light, bright, clean kitchen is critical to your home showing well.

 9. Check out your Curb Appeal